Glue Polyethylene? No, “bond” Polyethylene – with our patented Polymer Bonding Process (Process)

 - Spray a solvent based Activator/Accelerator (AA) on the polyethylene surface or the metal.

 - Warm the polyethylene surface with a hair dryer or heat gun.
 Warm to very warm, but not hot.

-- Firmly press for ten seconds.
+- Firmly press the two surfaces together for fifteen to twenty seconds.